dereneaton/ipyrad/docs/HPC_script.rst

 users with University affiliations, providing cheap or free access to dozens or hundreds of computing cores allowing for very fast assembly of genomic data.
-HPC set ups often vary between different institutions but we'll provide a general recommended workflow here that works for most common setups.
+HPC set ups often vary between different institutions but we provide a general recommended workflow here that works for most common setups.

-When you login to an HPC cluster you are usually connected to ``login`` node, and from there you can ``submit jobs`` which are sent to ``processing nodes``.
-If it's available, a very easy way to get started at running jobs on ``processing nodes`` is to log onto them directly using an interactive feauture.
+When you login to an HPC cluster you are usually connected to ``login`` node, and from there you can submit ``jobs`` which are sent to processing nodes.
+That's where the heavy computing happens.
+Here we show two ways to run ipyrad, interactively, and through job submission.
+If it's available, interactive jobs are easier to run, but very long running jobs are better suited for submitting as scripts.

+The first step is to use connect from your local terminal to the HPC cluster, usually involving an `ssh` script.

 .. parsed-literal::

     ## connect to the login node from your computer
     ssh user@address_of_HPC_cluster

-Then you can try logging in interactively to processing cores using the ``-I`` argument.
+From there you can then try logging in interactively to a computing node by using the command `qsub` with the ``-I`` argument.
 Sometimes you have to provide other default arguments such as the name of the queue you are connecting to.
-This information is often available from your institution.
+This information should be available from your institution.

 .. parsed-literal::